aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 **NOTE**: Ensure you have opened the relevant ports: 8080, 9101 and 6180.
 You may also need to update the 127.0.0.1 with 0.0.0.0 in the `fullnode.yaml` for the fields `listen_address` and `address` field in the `api` list.

-:::tip
+:::caution Don't want to connect to mainnet?
-To connect to a network other than mainnet, all you need is to download and use the network-specific genesis blob and waypoint files.
-See here ➜ https://github.com/aptos-labs/aptos-networks.
+To connect to other networks (e.g., `devnet` and `testnet`), you can find genesis and waypoint here ➜ https://github.com/aptos-labs/aptos-networks.
+Be sure to download the `genesis.blob` and `waypoint.txt` for those networks, instead of using the genesis and waypoint pointed to by the `curl` commands above.
 :::

 Ensure you have opened the relevant ports: 8080, 9101 and 6180.
 You may also need to update the 127.0.0.1 with 0.0.0.0 in the `fullnode.yaml` for the fields `listen_address` and `address` field in the `api` list.